 Explore this tiny sandy island and the single beautiful resort of the same name.
-Anchor for the night or pick a mooring ball in Tapuamu Bay then tour the one of the many Tahitian Rhum distilleries ashore.
+Moor for the night or pick a mooring ball in Tapuamu Bay then tour a Tahitian Rhum distilleries ashore.

-DAY 6 Sunday September 10: Taha'a to Raiatea's East side (Faaroa Bay ~16nm, or Hotupuu Bay ~19nm, or Motu Naonao ~26nm)
+DAY 6 Saturday, September 28: Taha'a to Raiatea's East side (Faaroa Bay ~16nm, or Hotupuu Bay ~19nm, or Motu Naonao ~26nm)

 In the morning we will sail within the protective fringing reef that surrounds both Taha'a and Raiatea.
-Raiatea is relatively large, with craggy steep mountains and makes for a picturesque tour down it's East side.
-We have many choices of destinations there: take the dinghy up Tahiti's only navigable river, or have Poisson Cru at a serene Pension Atiapiti (Tahitian for bed and breakfast inn), or take tour of the holy mare of Taputapuatea, ancient center of all Polynesian culture, or cruise to the far Southern end of Raitea to anchor off Motu Naonao for more snorkeling.
+Raiatea is relatively large, with craggy steep mountains making for a picturesque tour down it's East side.
+We have many choices of destinations there: take the dinghy up Tahiti's only navigable river, or have Poisson Cru at a serene Pension Atiapiti (Tahitian for bed and breakfast inn), or take tour of the holy mare of Taputapuatea, ancient center of all Polynesian culture, or cruise to the far south end of Raitea to anchor off Motu Naonao for more snorkeling.

-DAY 7 Monday September 11: Raiatea to Fare, Huahine ~21nm
+DAY 7 Sunday, September 29: Raiatea to Fare, Huahine ~21nm

-Exit one of Raiatea's many passes and set set sail for Huahine.
-This is usually a close reach, testing your sail trim skills to make the most of the Easterly breeze.
+Exit one of Raiatea's many passes and set sail for Huahine.
+This is usually a close reach, testing your sail trim skills to make the most of the easterly breeze.
 Our destination is Fare, the small village capital center.
-Huahine is often overshadowed by it's more famous sister islands, but is becoming a favorite of many cruisers due to it's friendly local vibe, unspoiled lands and variety of bays and touring opportunities.
+Huahine is often overshadowed by its more famous sister islands, but is becoming a favorite of many cruisers due to its friendly local vibe, unspoiled lands and variety of bays and touring opportunities.
 We can have dinner along the bay at the laid-back Huahine Yacht Club with our feet in the sand.

-DAY 8 Tuesday September 12: Fare to Haapu Bay (snorkel) then Baie d'Avea ~7nm
+DAY 8 Monday, September 30: Fare to Haapu Bay (snorkel) then Baie d'Avea ~7nm

-In the morning go for a nice swim, tour the village of Fare, and enjoy the wonders of an eclectic market to stock up on fresh baguettes and other local delights.
+In the morning go for a swim, tour the village of Fare, and enjoy the wonders of an eclectic market to stock up on fresh baguettes and other local delights.
 Then head South along Huahine's picturesque west coast and pick up a mooring just south of Bourayne Bay for one of the island's top snorkel destinations.
-A outrigger canoe might hitchhike a ride, surfing down your boat's bow wave.
+An outrigger canoe might hitchhike a ride, surfing down your boat's bow wave.
 End this relaxed cruise within the lagoon at serene Baie d'Avea, with water so clear you can see every detail.
-Snorkeling off Pointe Tiva is amazing.
+Snorkeling off nearby Pointe Tiva is amazing.
 The two restaurants on the beach are very different from one another, but both serve excellent Polynesian food and drinks.

-DAY 9 Wednesday September 13: Baie d'Avea layover Spend the day relaxing in this beautiful bay, take an island tour, visiting a Black Pearl Farm, vanilla plantation, an ancient archaeological Mare, and feed fresh water blue-eyed eels (thought to possess magical powers).
-Or, rent a car, scooter or bike and go exploring at your own pace.
-Just off the point of beach is also some very good snorkeling.
+DAY 9 Tuesday, October 1: Baie d'Avea Layover Day

-DAY 10 Thursday September 14: Huahine to Haamene Bay Taha'a or Raiatea ~26-29nm
+Spend the day relaxing in this beautiful bay, take an island tour, visiting a Black Pearl Farm, vanilla plantation, an ancient archaeological Mare, and feed fresh water blue-eyed eels (thought to possess magical powers).
+Or rent a car, scooter or bike and explore at your own pace.
+Just off the point of beach is some very good snorkeling.

-Leave Huahine in the morning, sailing along the island's west coast, then exit Passe Avepehi and head West across the Pacific Ocean for about 20nm and enter Taha'a through Passe Taohotu.
-Take a snorkel and lunch stop at Motu Ceran/Motu Mehaea, stroll on the beach, then make the short hop across the lagoon into Haamene Bay.
-Explore the beauty of Haamene Bay, swim and snorkel along the reef or take the optional trip to Hibiscus Sea Turtle Protection sanctuary, or make a final visit to the Haamene Bay Pearl Farm.
+DAY 10 Wednesday, October 2: Huahine to Haamene Bay Taha'a or Raiatea ~26-29nm island's west coast, then exit Passe Avepehi and head West across the Pacific Ocean for about 20nm and enter Taha'a through Passe Taohotu.
+Make a snorkel and lunch stop at Motu Ceran/Motu Mehaea, stroll on the beach, then make the short hop across the lagoon into Haamene Bay.
+Swim and snorkel along the reef, take the optional trip to Hibiscus Sea Turtle Protection sanctuary or make a final visit to the Haamene Bay Pearl Farm.
 Relax and enjoy the protected, fjord-like bay.
-Experience the dining attraction of Polynesian food at Hibiscus Restaurant as you settle in for your final night in this devine tropical paradise.
+Experience the dining attraction of Polynesian food at Hibiscus or Tahaa MaiTai as you settle in for your final night in this divine tropical paradise.